ResearchComputing/Documentation/docs/petalibrary/data_transfer.md

 ./data_transfer/rclone.md

 ```
-* Documentation on using `rclone` to backup local data.
+* Documentation on using `Rclone` to backup local data.
 * Additional documentation on scheduling recurring backups to PetaLibrary.

 ```{toctree}